onflow/docs/docs/concepts/nodes/flow-port/staking-guide.md

 ## Delegating

-Delegating is the process of staking your locked FLOW to nodes which are being run by another party.
+Delegating is the process of staking your FLOW to nodes which are being run by another party.
+Delegated nodes collect a small fee for staking the FLOW on your behalf and can always be recovered.

 #### Pre-requisites